dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 The default constructor has no arguments and invokes the the no-argument constructor in the superclass.

+#### Constructors aren't inherited

+Subclasses don't inherit constructors from their superclass.
+A subclass that declares no constructors will have only the default (no-argument, no name) constructor.

 #### Initializer list

 Final variables must be initialized before the object is assigned to `this`.